Stability and Convergence of a Randomized Model Predictive Control Strategy

 The RBM-MPC algorithm now computes the control $\bm{u}_{R-M}(t)$ and state trajectory $\bm{x}_{R-M}(t)$ on $[0,\infty)$ as follows. \begin{enumerate} \item Initialize $\bm{x}_{R-M}(0) = \bm{x}_0$ and $i = 1$. \item Select a random vector $\bm{\omega}_i \in \{1,2,\ldots,2^M \}^K$. \item Compute $\bm{u}_R^{*}(\bm{\omega}_i, t;\bm{x}_{R-M}(\tau_{i-1}), \tau_{i-1})$ and \\ $\bm{y}_R^{*}(\bm{\omega}_i, t;\bm{x}_{R-M}(\tau_{i-1}), \tau_{i-1})$ on $[\tau_{i-1}, \tau_{i-1} + T]$. \item Set $\bm{u}_{R-M}(t) = \bm{u}_R^{*}(\bm{\omega}_i, t;\bm{x}_{R-M}(\tau_{i-1}), \tau_{i-1})$ and \\ $\bm{x}_{R-M}(t) = \bm{y}^*_R(t,\bm{x}_{R-M}(\tau_{i-1}), \tau_{i-1})$ on $[\tau_{i-1}, \tau_{i}]$. \item Set $i = i + 1$ and got to Step 2. \end{enumerate} Note that RBM-MPC reduces to standard MPC when $A_R(\bm{\omega}_i,t) = A$ and that $\bm{x}_{R-M}(\tau_i)$ depends on the previously selected sequences $\bm{\omega}_j$ with $j \leq i$, which are denoted by

 The construction of the matrix $A_R(\bm{\omega}_i,t)$ leaves freedom in the choice of the submatrices $A_m$, the probabilities $p_\omega$, and the grid spacing $h$.
 As for the submatrices $A_m$, splittings of the form \eqref{eq:Asplit} are standard in operator-splitting methods, which are well-established in the numerical analysis, see, e.g., \cite{quarteroni1994}.
 The specific choice of the $A_m$'s is often guided by physical insight.
-In many finite-dimensional examples, each $A_m$ represents an interaction between two Degrees of Freedom (DOFs) so that $M \leq n(n-1)/2$, see, e.g., Section \ref{sec:numerical} and \cite[Section 4]{rbm}.
-When there is no such physical insight, $A$ can, for example, be divided into equal-sized blocks.
+In many finite-dimensional examples, each $A_m$ represents an interaction between two Degrees of Freedom (DOFs) so that $M \leq n(n-1)/2$.
 Regarding the grid spacing $h$, note that the estimates in Theorems \ref{thm:1} and \ref{thm:2} below are proportional to $\sqrt{h \mathrm{Var}[A_R]}$, where

 Reducing $\mathrm{Var}[A_R]$ thus enables us to use a larger step size $h$.
-Finally, note that assigning nonzero probabilities $p_\omega$ to larger subsets $S_\omega$ reduces $\mathrm{Var}[A_R]$, but will also make $A_R(\bm{\omega}_i,t)$ less sparse and thus potentially increases the computational cost , see \cite[Section 2.3]{rbm} for further discussions and examples of this trade-off.
+Finally, note that assigning nonzero probabilities $p_\omega$ to larger subsets $S_\omega$ reduces $\mathrm{Var}[A_R]$, but will also make $A_R(\bm{\omega}_i,t)$ less sparse and thus potentially increases the computational cost , see \cite[Section 2.3]{rbm} for further discussions and examples.

-Error estimates for the RBM, as in Section \ref{sec:preliminaries} and in Theorems \ref{thm:1} and \ref{thm:2}, require a uniform quasi-dissipativity condition on $A_R$, i.e. there exists a $\mu_R \geq 0$ such that
+Error estimates for the RBM, as in Section \ref{sec:preliminaries} and in Theorems \ref{thm:1} and \ref{thm:2}, require a uniform quasi-dissipativity bound on $A_R$ in the tradition of \cite{lumer1961}, i.e. we fix a $\mu_R \geq 0$ such that